-- EN.530.111 Introduction to MechE Design and CAD - EN.500.114 Gateway Computing MATLAB - EN.500.114 Gateway Computing MATLAB is the strongly preferred computing option.
-Some students might take EN.500.112 Gateway Computing - Java to work toward a Computer Science or Robotics minor.
-Those students will then also have to take the onecredit online course EN.500.134 MATLAB Bootcamp to learn MATLAB. - EN.530.115/EN.530.116 MechE Freshman Laboratory I/II,
+- EN.530.111 Introduction to MechE Design and CAD - EN.500.114 Gateway Computing MATLAB - EN.500.114 Gateway Computing MATLAB is the strongly preferred computing option. - Some students might take EN.500.112 Gateway Computing Java to work toward a Computer Science or Robotics minor.
+It is recommended to take the one-credit online course EN.500.134 MATLAB Bootcamp to learn MATLAB. - Section 2.8 of this manual describes alternate courses that can be taken in AP Computer Science credit is earned. - EN.530.115/EN.530.116 MechE Freshman Laboratory I/II,